genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ### Import and link variant data to samples

-Let's repeat the previous step, this time for variant data, ensuring that both expression and variant data are linked to the samples, reinforcing the data model hierarchy where samples are linked to a study, and data types (expression and variant) are linked to samples
+Let's repeat the previous step, this time for variant data, ensuring that both expression and variant data are linked to the samples, reinforcing the data model hierarchy where samples are linked to a study, and data types (expression and variant) are linked to samples.

-To import the variant data we will use **/api/v1/jobs/import/variant** endpoint:
+To import the variant data we will use **POST /api/v1/jobs/import/variant** endpoint:

 ```default
 curl -X 'POST' \